 • Queen’s STEMInA undergraduate research program: a new pilot initiative for Indigenous students who are interested in research.

 • Cross-Disciplinary Internship Program | Arthur B. McDonald Institute: this program is specifically for students not enrolled in Physics or Engineering Physics programs.
-The 2024 deadline was January 19.
+Deadline: January 24, 2025.

 • Work-Study: the university subsidizes experiential learning opportunities for students with financial need, including research-related opportunities.